peter-nguyen98/Team-9-Driver/README.md

 ### Driver Requirements
 TODO: Define "driver" using requirements, or link to requirements doc

-### Building the Program
+### Building and Running the Program

-Running `make` will build the program.
+Right now, the process is as easy as:
-A `source-list` file will be created, and results are put into the build directory.
+`gradle build`

-### Running the Program
+`gradle run`

-Running `make connect-4` will run the program.
+We will add some command line arguments later.
-TODO: Update later
+I'm also looking into creating an executable jar file (currently doesn't work because of dependency issue I think)

 ### Examples